 COVID-19 outbreak declared at Brantford General Hospital

-A COVID-19 outbreak has been declared on three medical floors at Brantford General Hospital on Friday.
+The Brant Community Healthcare system declared a COVID-19 outbreak Friday on Brantford General Hospital’s B5 surgical floor.

-Brant Community Healthcare System (BCHS) posted a news release on Saturday, saying individuals tested positive on the B6 Medical, B7 Medical and B8 Medical floors.
+In a media release, BCHS said two people have tested positive for the disease.
+They did not indicate if those infections were in staff members or patients.

-Visitors are not permitted to enter either of the infected units at this time, unless for compassionate reasons.
+Visitors will not be permitted in the unit, though exceptions may be made for compassionate reasons.

+BCHS said safety precautions remain in place, including enhancing cleaning and disinfection efforts, screening, mandatory masks, and contact tracing.

 -